vectara/vectara-docs/www/docs/prompts/vectara_prompt_engine.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Vectara Prompt Engine empowers Scale users to customize prompt templates that can reference the most relevant text and metadata for use cases that require Retrieval Augmented Generation (RAG).
+The Vectara Prompt Engine empowers our users to customize prompt templates that can reference the most relevant text and metadata for use cases that require Retrieval Augmented Generation (RAG).
 Vectara enables developers to directly add the retrieved documents and their metadata into the prompt